 Subscriptions done right can tick the boxes of both value and convenience for customers, while also providing that much desired predictability for restaurants.

-Benefits and Risks of Subscriptions
+Benefits and Risks of Restaurant Subscriptions

 Do the benefits of subscriptions outweigh the possible risks for restaurants?
 Each brand will balance them differently.

-Reliable revenue: A subscription model provides a business with a more steady cash flow because both revenue and costs are more predictable.
+A subscription model provides a business with a more steady cash flow because both revenue and costs are more predictable.

-Customer retention: As customers have committed to a relationship for a certain time-frame by paying for meals in advance, there is a higher probability that the customer will build a strong emotional bond with the brand.
+As customers have committed to a relationship for a certain time-frame by paying for meals in advance, there is a higher probability that the customer will build a strong emotional bond with the brand.

-Reliable product: To sustain the trust that customers put in a restaurant when buying a subscription, it’s essential to maintain or even improve the quality of the food/meals for each installment.
+To sustain the trust that customers put in a restaurant when buying a subscription, it’s essential to maintain or even improve the quality of the food/meals for each installment.

-Waste: Subscriptions can lead to food waste because customers may not need every periodical delivery—take in mind how to recycle or reuse the product.
+Restaurant subscriptions can lead to food waste because customers may not need every periodical delivery—take in mind how to recycle or reuse the product.

-Customer experience: Problems ordering, paying, or with pick-up/delivery can hold more weight when the promise of a subscription is predictability and convenience.
+Problems ordering, paying, or with pick-up/delivery can hold more weight when the promise of a subscription is predictability and convenience.

-Workload: From designing packaging, to coming up with menu items/combinations, subscriptions can be like starting a mini-business within your business.
+From designing packaging, to coming up with menu items/combinations, subscriptions can be like starting a mini-business within your business.

-Designing a Subscription
+Tips for Designing a Restaurant Subscription

 To maximize benefits and minimize risk, subscriptions need to be thoughtfully designed, with the needs of both the customer and operations in mind.